oobites/Comprehensive-Google-Map-Plugin/readme.txt

 5. Where is plugin documentation?<br />
 After plugin activation, look at the left hand side menu of WP admin, look for "Google Map" item

-5. Where to find my saved shortcode?<br />
+6. Where to find my saved shortcode?<br />
-Look for little map icon in post/page editor
+Look for little map icon in post/page WYSIWYG editor

+7. Do I lose my saved shortcodes after plugin update?<br />
+No, they will still be there

 == Screenshots ==